The highlights of Newsweek’s Special Election Project, released yesterday, include this unsettling tidbit:

 He’s right that simply changing lightbulbs will not solve global warming.
 But he’s wrong to think that changing lightbulbs is irrelevant.
 Changing lightbulbs can help to change people’s minds.
 Changing lightbulbs is a gateway action that can lead to other kinds of changes: changing the way a person votes, for example.
 Individual actions help to create awareness, and it’s awareness that creates the climate for political change.
 Because WE are the government.
 And the government doesn’t change unless we do.

 I’m a little disappointed that Obama’s vision wasn’t broader the day he made that comment, and I’m hoping it was simply the result of campaign exhaustion.
-But guess what.
-His new web site is up, and he’s got a form we can use to share our vision of how we’d like him to lead the country: http://change.gov/page/s/yourvision.
-I’ve already used the form to send yesterday’s letter.
+Here’s the letter I sent to him yesterday.

 Next week, I’ll publish more ideas from plastic-free bloggers who have joined the Posse and are hoping that their individual actions will make a difference.
 We don’t plan on giving up any time soon.
 In a comment yesterday, Clif wrote of the idealism that we share that keeps us going and gives us the hope that others will be inspired by our vision of a world bigger than our backyards.
 But some people will not be inspired until they actually change that first lightbulb or begin to carry a reusable grocery bag or water bottle.
 Clif writes, “Let’s be the first civilization to make the ideal real.
 Action on global warming by individuals at a personal level would be an encouraging start.”